 Emma Twardzik wanted to be an astronomer, a veterinarian, an interior designer and a marine biologist.

 The head of a dreamer is a crowded place, but it can also be a lonely one.
 Twardzik says she did not “come out of her shell” until she spent a couple years at The University of Akron.

-“I remember my freshman year I would be really timid and scared to go places, and to talk to people,” she says.
+“I remember my freshman year I was really timid and hesitant to go places and talk to new people,” she says.

-The quiet girl from Garrettsville, Ohio, now a senior, has since become a double major (marketing and integrated marketing communications) on the dean’s list, a member on the women’s club soccer team and a marketing intern at a local plastics manufacturer.
+The quiet girl from Garrettsville, Ohio, now a senior, has since become a double major (marketing and integrated marketing communications) on the dean’s list, a member on the women’s club soccer team and the National Honor Society of Leadership and Success, and a marketing intern at a local plastics manufacturer.